Should You Visit Southeastern Turkey? An Honest Travel Guide

 It’s important to note that many areas in southeastern Turkey are considered safe for travel.
 Popular tourist destinations like Gaziantep, Sanliurfa (Urfa), Mardin, and Diyarbakir have seen increased stability in recent years, and they’re fantastic places to go.

-This brings us to the subject of lone female travelers.
+This brings us to the subject of solo female travelers.
 Again, it’s not unsafe, but you do have to be careful.
-Personally, I’d cover up, and while you don’t have to cover your head in this part of the country if you don’t want to, I think I would avoid any unwanted attention.
+Personally, I’d cover up, and while you don’t have to cover your head in this part of the country if you don’t want to, I’d avoid any unwanted attention.

 It’s also a good idea not to walk around alone at night and to stick to the main central areas.
 But let’s be honest, that’s standard advice for anywhere, right?